 Timing is everything.

 When looking up and down the 49ers' 2019 roster, they were strong across the board.
 There weren't any holes, and certain areas were tremendous strengths.
 However, it goes without saying that some of San Francisco's position groups are stronger than others.
-While the defensive line is arguably the best of its kind, the wide receiver group, for instance, isn't nearly as dominant or impressive.
+While the defensive line arguably is the best of its kind, the wide-receiver group, for instance, isn't nearly as dominant or impressive.

 Deebo Samuel had an exceptional rookie season, and Kendrick Bourne emerged as a consistent contributor.
 But if the position group was strong enough entering the season, the 49ers wouldn't have had reason to make a midseason trade for Emmanuel Sanders.
 The 10-year veteran hit the ground running as soon as he joined San Francisco and immediately became one of Garoppolo's go-to targets.
 However, Sanders, 31, is an unrestricted free agent, and while Samuel would like for his mentor to return, there is no guarantee that he will.

 Whether or not the 49ers re-sign Sanders, they couldn't have asked for a better draft to beef up their receiving corps than the one upcoming in April.
 The 2020 NFL Draft is absolutely loaded at wide receiver, with NFL Media's Daniel Jeremiah going so far as to call the draft class the "deepest" he has ever seen.

 Jeremiah: The WR draft class is the deepest I've seen.
 Given 27 of them a top-three-round grade. #2020NFLDraft— Chase Goodbread (@ChaseGoodbread) February 21, 2020